STATEMichigan

 What is the income limit for child care assistance in Michigan?

-A family is considered “income eligible” when their gross income is less than or equal to 200% of the federal poverty level at the time of initial application.
+A family in Michigan is considered “income eligible” when their gross income is less than or equal to 200% of the federal poverty level at the time of initial application.

 How do I apply for child care assistance in Michigan?